Concentration in Instructional Sciences

-The Master of Liberal Studies degree concentration in Instructional Technology prepares graduates to assume roles of leadership in instructional technology settings in schools, business, and industry.
+The Master of Liberal Studies degree concentration in Instructional Sciences prepares graduates to assume roles of leadership in instructional technology settings in schools, business, and industry.
 Graduates will apply acquired technical skills, research, and knowledge about equipment, software, current issues, trends, theories, and principles of instructional design to the successful development, implementation, and integration of hypermedia, hypertext, and multimedia in instructional settings.
 The culminating graduate student project will provide evidence of the student’s expertise in instructional technology through a multimedia presentation on research related to an instructional technology topic.
 The presentation will include evidence of the student’s expertise in utilization of presentation software and equipment, application of multimedia equipment and software, audio and digital video formats, and web page and web site design and development.
 Students completing their MLS program with this concentration will have the following notation on their transcripts: "Liberal Studies (Instructional Sciences)"

 FHSU also offers a Masters of Instructional Technology (MIT) that is available through distance education.
 If you have any interest in the MIT program, please check out the MIT Website.